Link2000/WiiU_OBSRemote/README.md

-OBSRemote
+Wii U OBSRemote
 =========

+*** work in progress ***

+This is going to be a lightweight OBS Dashboard to use with the Wii U Browser to switch scenes and start/stop streaming

-Websocket Enabled API and Webclient Plugin for Open Broadcaster Software.
+Wii U Webclient Plugin for Open Broadcaster Software using vad710/OBSRemote fork of bilhamil/OBSRemote Websocket Enabled API

-Live at www.obsremote.com
+Original Live at www.obsremote.com